-There is no revolution without the destruction of the state: that is the Spanish "lesson".
-But be that as it may, a revolution is not a political upheaval, but a social movement in which the destruction of the state and the elaboration of new modes of debate and decision go hand in hand with communization.
-We don't want "power"; we want the power to change all of life.
-As an historical process extending over generations, can one imagine, over such a time frame, continuing to pay wages for food and lodging?
-If the revolution is supposed to be political first and social later, it would create an apparatus whose sole function would be the struggle against the supporters of the old world, i.e. a negative function of repression, a system of control resting and fascism presented as the quintessential revolutionary perspective.
-The official left and far-left tell us that a real change would be the realization, at last, of the ideals of 1789, endlessly betrayed by the bourgeoisie.
+The essence of anti-fascism consists in resisting fascism by defending democracy: one no longer struggles against capitalism but seeks to pressure capitalism into renouncing the totalitarian option.
+Since socialism is identified with total democracy, and capitalism with an accelerating tendency to fascism, the antagonisms between proletariat and capital, communism and wage-labour, proletariat and state, are rejected for a counterposition of democracy and fascism presented as the quintessential revolutionary perspective.
+The official left and far left tell us that a real change would be the realization, at last, of the ideals of 1789, endlessly betrayed by the bourgeoisie.
 The new world?
-Why, it is already here, to some extent, in embryos to be preserved, in little buds to be tended: already-existing democratic rights must be pushed further and further within an infinitely perfectible society, with ever-greater daily doses of democracy, until the achievement of complete democracy, or socialism.
+Why, it is already here, to some extent, in embryos to be preserved, in little buds to be tended: already existing democratic rights must be pushed further and further within an infinitely perfectible society, with ever-greater daily doses of democracy, until the achievement of complete democracy, or socialism.

-Thus reduced to anti-fascist resistance, social critique is enlisted in dithyrambs to everything it once denounced, and gives up nothing less than that shop-worn affair, revolution, for gradualism, a variant on the "peaceful transition to socialism" once advocated by the Communist Parties, and derided, before 1968, by anyone serious about changing the world.
+Thus reduced to anti-fascist resistance, social critique is enlisted in dithyrambs to everything it once denounced, and gives up nothing less than that shop-worn affair, revolution, for gradualism, a variant on the "peaceful transition to socialism" once advocated by the CPs, and derided, thirty years ago, by anyone serious about changing the world.
 The retrogression is palpable.

-We won't invite ridicule by accusing the left and the far left of having discarded a communist perspective which they knew in reality only when opposing it.
+We won't invite ridicule by accusing the left and far left of having discarded a communist perspective which they knew in reality only when opposing it.
 It is all too obvious that anti-fascism renounces revolution.
-But anti-fascism fails exactly where its "realism" claims to be effective: in preventing a possible dictatorial mutation of society.
+But anti-fascism fails exactly where its realism claims to be effective: in preventing a possible dictatorial mutation of society.

-Bourgeois democracy is a phase in capital's seizure of power, and its extension in the twentieth century completes capital's domination by intensifying the isolation of individuals.
-Proposed as a remedy for the separation between men and community, between human activity and society, and between classes, democracy will never be able to solve the problem of the most separated society in history.
+Bourgeois democracy is a phase in capital's seizure of power, and its extension in the 20th century completes capital's domination by intensifying the isolation of individuals.
+Proposed as a remedy for the separation between man and community, between human activity and society, and between classes, democracy will never be able to solve the problem of the most separated society in history.
 As a form forever incapable of modifying its content, democracy is only a part of the problem to which it claims to be the solution.
 Each time it claims to strengthen the "social bond", democracy contributes to its dissolution.
-Each time it papers over the contradictions of the commodity, it does so by tightening the hold of the "safety net" which the state has placed under social relations.
-Even in their own desperately resigned terms, the antifascists, to be credible, have to explain to us how local democracy is compatible with the colonization of the commodity which empties out public space and fills up the shopping malls.
-They have to explain how an omnipresent state to which people constantly turn for protection and help, this veritable machine for producing social "good", will not commit "evil" when explosive contradictions require it to restore order.
-Fascism is the adulation of the statist monster, while anti-fascism is its more subtle apology.
-The fight for a democratic state is inevitably a fight to consolidate the state, and far from crippling totalitarianism, such a fight increases totalitarianism's stranglehold on society.
+Each time it papers over the contradictions of the commodity, it does so by tightening the hold of the net which the state has placed over social relations.

+Even in their own desperately resigned terms, the anti-fascists, to be credible, have to explain to us how local democracy is compatible with the colonization of be destroyed by eliminating signs, but only when exchange withers away as a social relationship.